Elizabeth Herbert, Baroness Herbert of Lea: Life

 Born in 1822 at Richmond, Surrey, she was the daughter of Mary Elizabeth Gibbs (d.
 1878), daughter of a West Indies planter, and Charles Ashe à Court-Repington.
 In August 1846, aged 24, she married the young politician, Sidney Herbert, second son of the 11th Earl of Pembroke.
 Herbert is said to have had a five-year affair in the early 1840s, with author and social reformer Caroline Norton, but they separated since she was unable to obtain a divorce.
 Elizabeth adopted her husband's politics and became a Peelite.

 The Herberts first met Florence Nightingale whilst traveling in Italy in 1848.
 When Sidney was made Secretary at War during the Crimean War, Elizabeth became an ally of Nightingale.
+They became devoted friends; both Herberts supported Nightingale in her "calling" to become a nurse and serve God.

+Sidney Herbert wrote Nightingale to ask her to lead a team of nurses to the Crimean War, Elizabeth Herbert had already sent her own letter to her friend, advising that Sidney wanted to meet with her, adding: "I can only say God guide you aright in your decision.
+I do feel that if you refuse, you will have lost the most noble opportunity of doing the greatest possible amount of good, just the sort of good which you alone can do".

+Elizabeth Herbert assisted in the selection of nurses for the war.
+Interviews with applicants were held at the Herbert home in Belgrave Square.

-In 1861 Sidney Herbert died, shortly after being created Baron Herbert of Lea, leaving her a widow with three daughter and four sons.
-Lady Herbert of Lea became a Roman Catholic convert at Palermo in 1866, practising as an "ardent Ultramontane", under the influence of her intimate friend, Cardinal Manning.
+In 1861 Sidney Herbert died, shortly after being created Baron Herbert of Lea, leaving her a widow with three daughters and four sons.
+Lady Herbert of Lea became a Roman Catholic convert at Palermo in 1866, practicing as an "ardent Ultramontane", under the influence of her intimate friend, Cardinal Manning.
+She would have converted much earlier, but the Herbert family threatened to have her children taken away from her.
 Only her eldest daughter, Mary, followed her into the Catholic faith; in 1873, Lady Mary married Friedrich von Hügel.

 She disliked "of Lea" as an addition to her title, and never used it, becoming known as "Lady Lightning" for her efficiency and ardour working for Catholic charities and interests.
 She worked in partnership with Cardinal Vaughan for St Joseph's Foreign Missionary College, Mill Hill Park, London, which was opened in 1869.
 The missionary students at Mill Hill became the focus of her life and work.
 When she died in London in 1911, she was buried along with Vaughan at Mill Hill, where her tomb bore the simple epitaph, 'The Mother of the Mill'.